top of page

 What is EMDR?

 EMDR is the acronym for Eye Movement Desensitization and Reprocessing.
 EMDR was developed by Dr. Francine Shapiro in 1987, after experiencing relief from her own painful memories as she walked in the woods.
-She was moving her eyes from side to side as she thought about some events and the eye movements seem to help.

-When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create feelings of overwhelm, of being back in that moment, or of being “frozen in time.”
+Our brains have a natural way of recovering from traumatic memories and events.
+When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create overwhelming feelings as though you were back in that moment again.

 How Does EMDR Work?